Title: Final reminders about true love (1-8)

 C. God may work in supernatural ways without us realizing it.
 These angels are doing the work of God right among people who have no idea about what was going on.
 At times we might be tempted to ask, “Where is God?
 What is He doing?”
 Perhaps God’s angels are working on His behalf in our circumstances even as we are asking these questions.

 4. Angels are serving God for His sake, not for any credit of their own.
 They don’t care if they are ever recognized or thanked.
 They are on a mission.
-In like manner, we too should serve to please God, not to get recognition.
+In a similar manner, we too should serve to please God, not to get recognition.

 Prisoners certainly fall into this category.
 From Jesus’ ministry we can see that these types of people who have lived sinful lives are often very receptive to the gospel.
 They recognize the mistakes they have made.
 Whereas a typical person might say, “I believe in myself” it is unlikely to get this answer from a prisoner.
 God is willing to forgive anyone, no matter what sins they have committed in their past.
 In the US, there many Christians are involved in various prison ministries.
 These are often effective in reaching people.
 Even if their message falls on deaf ears, this outreach can have a profound impact on the believers doing it.
 It can actively teach them what it means to love those who don’t deserve it.
 Through this process they can better understand Jesus’ love for us, who didn’t deserve it either.

 6. And those who are ill-treated – Not every prisoner is there because of his crimes.
 Some are there unfairly.
-This could specifically refer to believers, who were in prison for their faith, which is not infrequent in some parts of the world.
+This could specifically refer to believers, who were put in prison for their faith, which is frequent in some parts of the world.
 Regardless, those in prison certainly need prayer and face to face encouragement and often the gospel message.

 The verse tells us that those who go outside of marriage to satisfy their sexual appetites will be judged by God.